Automatic semigroups vs automaton semigroups: Quadratic normalisations and automatic structures

 \begin{definition} A \emph{normalisation} is a pair~$(\Gar,\NM)$, where~$\Gar$ is a set and~$\NM$ is a map from~$\Gar^+$ to itself satisfying, for all $\Gar$-words~$\word{u},\word{v},\word{w}$: \begin{itemize} \item $\card{\NM(\word{w})} = \card{\word{w}}$, \item $\card{\word{w}} = 1 \Rightarrow \NM(\word{w}) = \word{w}$, \item $\NM(\word{u}\,\NM(\word{w})\,\word{v})=\NM(\word{u}\word{w}\word{v})$. \end{itemize} A $\Gar$-word~$\word{w}$ satisfying $\NM(\word{w})=\word{w}$ is called \emph{$\NM$-normal}.
 If~$\MM$ is a semigroup, we say that $(\Gar, \NM)$ is a \emph{normalisation for~$\MM$} if~$\MM$ admits the presentation \end{definition}

-Following~\cite{dehornoyTheory}, we associate with every element~$q\in\Gar$ a $q$-labeled edge and with a product the concatenation of the corresponding edges and represent equalities in the ambient semigroup using commutative diagrams, what we called here \emph{square-diagram}: for instance, the following square illustrates an equality $q_1q_2 =q_1'q_2'$.
+We associate with every element~$q\in\Gar$ a $q$-labeled edge and with a product the concatenation of the associated edges, and represent equalities in the ambient semigroup using commutative diagrams, that we shall often organise as tilings and that we call here \emph{square-diagram}.
+For instance, the following square illustrates an equality $q_1q_2 =q_1'q_2'$.

-For a normalisation~$(\Gar,\NM)$, we denote by~$\NMbar$ the restriction of~$\NM$ to~$\Gar^2$ and, for $i\ge 1$, by~$\NMbar_i$ the (partial) map from~$\Gar^+$ to itself that consists in applying~$\NMbar$ to the entries in position~$i$ and~$i+1$.
+For a normalisation~$(\Gar,\NM)$, we denote by~$\NMbar$ the restriction of~$\NM$ to~$\Gar^2$ and, for~$i\ge 1$, by~$\NMbar_i$ the (partial) map from~$\Gar^+$ to itself that consists in applying~$\NMbar$ to the entries in position~$i$ and~$i+1$.
 For any finite sequence $\word{i}= i_1 \cdots i_n$ of positive integers, we write~$\NMbar_{\word{i}}$ for the composite map $\NMbar_{i_{n}}\comp\cdots\comp \NMbar_{i_1}$ (so $\NMbar_{i_1}$ is applied first).